-So you've heard about LASIK eye surgery in Chicago and now you think you might want to join the more than 20 million people worldwide who enjoy the benefits of laser vision correction?
+So you've heard about LASIK eye surgery in Chicago and now you think you might want to join the more than 28 million people worldwide who enjoy the benefits of laser vision correction?
+You could be just one call or click away from better vision.

 Find out more about your LASIK laser vision correction procedure: